Jeremy Borash

-Jeremy Borash (born July 19, 1974) is an American professional wrestling play-by-play commentator, announcer, ring announcer, booker, interviewer, and producer, working for WWE as Vice President of Content and Development.
-He is known for his work in TNA Wrestling as a multifaceted staff member since the company's inception in 2002 until his departure in 2018.
-In March 2017, he was appointed as the lead play by play commentator for TNA Wrestling after being mentored by Mike Tenay for many years.
+Jeremy Borash (born July 19, 1974) is an American professional wrestling play-by-play commentator, host, interviewer, ring announcer, booker, writer, and producer, who is currently employed by WWE as its Vice President of Content and Development.

+He is best known for his tenure with Total Nonstop Action Wrestling (TNA), where he worked as a multifaceted staff member from the company's inception in 2002.
+In March 2017, he was appointed as the lead play-by-play commentator for its weekly TV program, Impact, after being mentored by Mike Tenay for many years.
+Borash left the promotion in 2018 for WWE.

-Borash was involved in the now defunct World Championship Wrestling and World Wrestling All-Stars promotions.
-His most recent title was being a member of the TNA Wrestling broadcast team, as well as a backstage interviewer and member of the Impact creative team.
-He has also been the host of Impact Wrestling online content such as TNA Today in 2012 and TNA Xplosion in the UK on Challenge TV from 2011–2017.
+Borash was also involved in the now-defunct World Championship Wrestling (WCW) and World Wrestling All-Stars promotions (WWA) in the late 1990s and early 2000s.

 Radio career

-Jeremy Borash was born just outside Minneapolis.
-Borash started a career in broadcasting at the age of 15, hosting both a nightly radio talk show and live television show in the Twin Cities.
-Borash's radio show on KSMM in Minneapolis, and television show Jeremy Borash Live! won several Minnesota broadcasting awards, as well as leading to on-air positions at KSTP and KDWB in the Twin Cities.
+Jeremy Borash was born near Minneapolis.
+He started a career in broadcasting at the age of 15, hosting both a nightly radio talk show and live television show in the Twin Cities.
+Borash's radio show on KSMM in Minneapolis and his television show Jeremy Borash Live! won several Minnesota broadcasting awards, as well as leading to on-air positions at KSTP and KDWB in the Twin Cities.

 After graduating from Brown Institute for Broadcasting in Minneapolis, Borash took a position at the age of 19 as a program director/morning show host at KOOL 92 FM in Fort Dodge, Iowa.
-His popular Borash in the Morning show featured a wide variety of entertainment, including such acts as actually hypnotizing local politicians on the air, skydiving from 13,000 feet over Fort Dodge, and his popular breakfast drive through, where Borash would personally deliver free breakfast to his listeners cars as they drove by.
-His involvement in local community activities included serving on the board of the United Way, as well as Honorary Chairman for the March of Dimes, which received national attention when Borash became the youngest person ever nominated for radio's prestigious Marconi Award for Broadcasting as America's Small Market Personality of the Year in 1996.
+His popular Borash in the Morning show featured a wide variety of entertainment, including hypnotizing local politicians on the air, skydiving from 13,000 feet over Fort Dodge, and his popular breakfast drive through.
+During the drive through, Borash delivered free breakfasts to his listeners cars as they drove by.
+His involvement in local community activities included serving on the board of the United Way, as well as being the honorary chairman for the March of Dimes.
+He received national attention becoming the youngest person ever nominated for radio's prestigious Marconi Award for Broadcasting as America's Small Market Personality of the Year in 1996.

-Upon receiving this honor, offers came from around the country, and Borash chose to move back to Minnesota, as morning show host of KXLP in Mankato, Minnesota.
-At 22, Borash lasted only four months in Mankato, citing major creative differences with management after a New York radio consultant directed the station to name his on-air persona "Flash Borash."
-Borash soon found redemption months later, as he helped launch the syndicated Ruth Koscielak Show, and as co-host, was back on the very station group he was fired from months earlier through the show's midwest syndication.
-Borash returned to a radio show format as host of the Impact Wrestling Podcast with TNA Knockout Christy Hemme.
+Offers came from around the country, and Borash chose to move back to Minnesota, as morning show host of KXLP in Mankato, Minnesota.
+He lasted only four months in Mankato, citing major creative differences with management after a New York radio consultant directed the station to name his on-air persona "Flash Borash."
+Borash found redemption months later, as he helped launch the syndicated Ruth Koscielak Show, and as co-host, was back with the station group he was fired from months earlier through the show's midwest syndication.
+He returned to a radio show format as host of the Impact Wrestling Podcast with TNA Knockout Christy Hemme.